210119-ROC/demos/week1/README.md

 8. Are Maps in the Collections API?
 What makes Map different from other interfaces?
 9. List several ways to iterate over a Collection.
 How would you iterate over a Map?
 12. What are generics?
 What is the diamond operator (<>)?
-13. Create and instantiate a generic class.
-Create and use a generic method.

 <br>
 <br>